booklore-app/booklore-docs/docs/integration/kobo.md

    - On your Kobo eReader, tap **"Sync Now"**
    - The book will be removed from your device

+:::info[Remember]

-> 💡 **Remember:** Removing books only affects your Kobo shelf and device.
+Removing books only affects your Kobo shelf and device.
 All books remain safely stored in your main Booklore library.

 ---